Meat: Environment

-Heat regulation in livestock is of great economic significance, because mammals attempt to maintain a constant optimal body temperature.
-Low temperatures tend to prolong animal development and high temperatures tend to retard it.
+Heat regulation in livestock is of economic significance, as mammals attempt to maintain a constant optimal body temperature.
+Low temperatures tend to prolong animal development and high temperatures tend to delay it.
 Depending on their size, body shape and insulation through tissue and fur, some animals have a relatively narrow zone of temperature tolerance and others (e.g. cattle) a broad one.
-Static magnetic fields, for reasons still unknown, also retard animal development.
+Static magnetic fields, for reasons still unknown, retard animal development.

-Nutrition
+Animal nutrition

 The quality and quantity of usable meat depends on the animal's plane of nutrition, i.e., whether it is over- or underfed.
-Scientists disagree about how exactly the plane of nutrition influences carcass composition.
+Scientists disagree about how exactly the plane of nutrition influences carcase composition.

-The composition of the diet, especially the amount of protein provided, is also an important factor regulating animal growth.
+The composition of the diet, especially the amount of protein provided, is an important factor regulating animal growth.
 Ruminants, which may digest cellulose, are better adapted to poor-quality diets, but their ruminal microorganisms degrade high-quality protein if supplied in excess.
-Because producing high-quality protein animal feed is expensive (see also Environmental impact below), several techniques are employed or experimented with to ensure maximum utilization of protein.
-These include the treatment of feed with formalin to protect amino acids during their passage through the rumen, the recycling of manure by feeding it back to cattle mixed with feed concentrates, or the partial conversion of petroleum hydrocarbons to protein through microbial action.
+Because producing high-quality protein animal feed is expensive, several techniques are employed or experimented with to ensure maximum utilization of protein.
+These include the treatment of feed with formalin to protect amino acids during their passage through the rumen, the recycling of manure by feeding it back to cattle mixed with feed concentrates, or the conversion of petroleum hydrocarbons to protein through microbial action.

 In plant feed, environmental factors influence the availability of crucial nutrients or micronutrients, a lack or excess of which can cause a great many ailments.
-In Australia, for instance, where the soil contains limited phosphate, cattle are being fed additional phosphate to increase the efficiency of beef production.
-Also in Australia, cattle and sheep in certain areas were often found losing their appetite and dying in the midst of rich pasture; this was at length found to be a result of cobalt deficiency in the soil.
-Plant toxins are also a risk to grazing animals; for instance, sodium fluoroacetate, found in some African and Australian plants, kills by disrupting the cellular metabolism.
-Certain man-made pollutants such as methylmercury and some pesticide residues present a particular hazard due to their tendency to bioaccumulate in meat, potentially poisoning consumers.
+In Australia, where the soil contains limited phosphate, cattle are fed additional phosphate to increase the efficiency of beef production.
+Also in Australia, cattle and sheep in certain areas were often found losing their appetite and dying in the midst of rich pasture; this was found to be a result of cobalt deficiency in the soil.
+Plant toxins are a risk to grazing animals; for instance, sodium fluoroacetate, found in some African and Australian plants, kills by disrupting the cellular metabolism.
+Some man-made pollutants such as methylmercury and some pesticide residues present a particular hazard as they bioaccumulate in meat, potentially poisoning consumers.

 Animal welfare

-Livestock animals have shown relatively high intelligence which may raise animal ethics rationale for safeguarding their well-being.
-Pigs in particular are considered by some to be the smartest known domesticated animal in the world (e.g. more intelligent than pet dogs) which not only experience pain but also have notable depths, levels and/or variety/diversity of emotions (including boredom), cognition, intelligence, and/or sentience.
-Complications include that without or reduced meat production, many livestock animals may never live (see also: natalism), and that their life (relative timespan of existence) is typically short – in the case of pigs ~7% of their "maximum expected lifespan".
+Practices such as confinement in factory farming have generated concerns for animal welfare.
+Animals have abnormal behaviors such as tail-biting, cannibalism, and feather pecking.
+Invasive procedures such as beak trimming, castration, and ear notching have similarly been questioned.
+Breeding for high productivity may affect welfare, as when broiler chickens are bred to be very large and to grow rapidly.
+Broilers often have leg deformities and become lame, and many die from the stress of handling and transport.